 Just like you wouldn’t explain something in the exact same way to your best friend, your six year-old nephew, and your grandfather, you aren’t going to communicate your message in the exact same way to each of your audiences.

-- What motivates them to care about what you do?
+- Motivates them to care about what you do?

-- What do they already know about your work?
+- Do they already know about your work?

 It’s often useful to create a persona for each audience, so you can picture your marketing landing on a real human.
 For example, let’s say I’ve identified prospective volunteers as a distinct audience.
 I’ll write up a description of “Jessica,” my imaginary prospective volunteer: